sirodeneko/sirodeneko/README.md

 ### Hi there 👋

+ 😄 I would like to have a golang backend internship.

 <!--
 **sirodeneko/sirodeneko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.